-BMP/Activity Quantifiable Target/Objective Deadline Presentation of educational material options at District board meeting Approve design for educational material April 30, 2023 Mail approved UBI to all District customers Mail all District customers annually in one mail out Dec.
-31, 2023 Post educational material on website The website is updated annually Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Approve design for educational material April 30, 2023 Post educational material on website Website(s) updated annually Dec.
 31, 2023

-• End of Permit Term Goal: All customers within the MS4 Operator's jurisdiction will receive educational material annually.
-Updated educational information and the SMWP and GM will be available on the website.
+• End of Permit Term Goal: All customers within the MS4 Operator's jurisdiction will have access to public education.
+Updated educational information and the SMWP and GM will be available on at least one website.

-- Educational material approved annually

-- Educational material distributed annually

-- Educational material posted on website annually
+- Educational material approved annually - Educational material posted on website(s) annually